DevOpsChandraSekhar/java-web-app-docker/README.md

   3. Visit for more updates on *https://csrklive.blogpsot.com  and click on

-# Get Notified via Email section if You use above link
+# Get Notified via Email section if you use above link